Chapter 2: Color Theory

 Physical but green

-I had a debate recently on how to make the sky green in CG.
-The solution may seem pretty obvious but apparently it is not.
-Let’s say you are on a technically oriented show and for some dogmatic and/or practical reasons you only want to use a physical skylight.
-You have two solutions :
+I had a conversation recently on how to make the sky green in CG.
+Let’s say you are on a technically oriented show and for some practical reasons you want to stick a physical skylight.
+You have two possible solutions:

-• The green tint of the sequence comes from a grade in compositing.
-Not ideal at all since you won’t see it in lighting.
+• The green tint of the sky comes from a grade in compositing.
+This could be done in Nuke or even Digital Intermediate (DI).

-• The green could come from the haze (volumetric effect) by tweaking its color.
-Not great since the green haze will probably be not part of GI and reflections.
+• The green comes from the haze (volumetric effect) by tweaking its color and/or the environment light.

 020_colorTheory_360_playmobil_green_FHD